joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 While the specification of the chain looks similar to the table, it is important to note that when a computed chain references a recursive chain column, it will automatically become an recursive chain column since we need the value of that cell, which can only be calculated recursively.
 Furthermore, a big difference between the table and the chain is the initialisation.
 We detect the initialisation by looking at the cell types.
 When a column needs an initialisation, it will need a value cell for the base case or initialisation and formula cells to calculate the rest.

 A great example of the conversion of a chain is the savings spreadsheet, for which an excerpt can be found in @chain:example1.
 Note that we find two areas: A1:D8 and F1:F2.
-Only A1:D8 is detected as a column.
+Only A1:D8 is detected as a chain.
 We can see two recursive columns: _Interest_ and _Total_ which both reference the previous columns.

 Extracting the chain structure is nearly the same as the table: we simply mark the initialisation and data columns separately in order for them to be categorized and transformed in the next phase.
 We mark these with the help of the `Selection` datastructure.
 It results in a _Chain_ structure that is added to the collection of structures in the workbook.